MoonPoet/xaprb-src/content/blog/2014/01/16/bose-sennheiser-sony-noise-cancelling-headphones.md

 ---
-title: "A review of Bose, Sony, and Sennheiser noise-cancelling headphones"
+title: A review of Bose, Sony, and Sennheiser noise-cancelling headphones
-date: "2014-01-16"
+date: '2014-01-16T00:00:00+00:00'
-description: "Why I keep coming back to Sennheiser headphones no matter how many pairs of Bose I own"
+description: Why I keep coming back to Sennheiser headphones no matter how many pairs of Bose I own
-image: /media/2014/01/sennheiser-pxc-450.png
+image: media/2014/01/sennheiser-pxc-450.png
-url: /blog/2014/01/16/bose-sennheiser-sony-noise-cancelling-headphones/
+url: "/blog/2014/01/16/bose-sennheiser-sony-noise-cancelling-headphones/"
 categories:
 - Music
 - Hardware
 - Reviews
+draft: false

 ---
 I've used active noise-cancelling headphones for over ten years now, and have owned several pairs of Bose, one of Sony, and most recently a pair of Sennheiser headphones.